Paul T. Conway

-Paul T. Conway is the Chair of Policy and Global Affairs and the past-president of the American Association of Kidney Patients.
+Paul T. Conway is the Chair of Policy and Global Affairs and the former president of the American Association of Kidney Patients.
 Conway is also the former president of Generation Opportunity.
 He was chief of staff for the United States Department of Labor under Secretary Elaine Chao, chief of staff at the United States Office of Personnel Management, and an agency chief at the United States Department of Homeland Security.
-He is a former Deputy Director of the Citizen Project at the Heritage Foundation.
+He is a former deputy director of the Citizen Project at The Heritage Foundation.

 Department of Homeland Security

 While at DHS, Conway served as Chief of Staff to the Federal Coordinator for Gulf Coast Rebuilding and twice as the Acting Federal Coordinator.
 He was awarded the Secretary's Silver Medal by Secretary Michael Chertoff.